Learning More from Less: Unlocking Internal Representations for Benchmark Compression: More Experimental Results

 In this section, we present the complete experimental results analyzing the impact of source model capability on compression performance.
-Table~\ref{tab:capability_ablation_results} provides a dataset-wise breakdown of the Ranking Correlation (Spearman $\rho$) and Estimation Error (MAE) across varying source pool sizes ($N=\{10,20,30,40,50\}$).
+Table~\ref{tab:capability_ablation_results} provides a dataset-wise breakdown of the Ranking Correlation (Spearman $\rho$) and Estimation Error (MAE) across coreset budgets $K \in \{10,20,30,40,50\}$.

 We compare three distinct source composition strategies: \begin{itemize}[itemsep=2pt, topsep=2pt, parsep=0pt] \item \textbf{Strong:} Pools consisting exclusively of the top-10 strongest models. \item \textbf{Weak:} Pools consisting exclusively of the bottom-10 weakest models. \item \textbf{Diverse (Ours):} A heterogeneous mix spanning the full capability spectrum. \end{itemize}